MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 search.appverid:
 - MET150

-description: "Explains how to troubleshoot issues with deployments of Office 365 ProPlus that are configured to use shared computer activation."
+description: "Explains how to troubleshoot issues with deployments of Microsoft 365 Apps that are configured to use shared computer activation."
 ---

 # Troubleshoot issues with shared computer activation for Microsoft 365 Apps